saybuser/HD-MILP-Plan/README.md

 ii) the ability to handle goal constraints (as mentioned above),

-iii) not connected to the RDDL simulator [5] (to connect to the RDDL simulator, you simply need to feed the first executed actions at time 0 to the rddlclient.c via console).
+iii) not connected to the RDDL simulator [5] (to connect to the RDDL simulator, you simply need to feed the first executed actions at time 0 to the rddlclient.c via console, and reduce the horizon by 1 at each iteration of the planning loop).

 iv) the number of parallel threads is set to 1 as opposed to 32,